-This pup is famous for being Dorothy’s companion in the film The Wizard of Oz, and it’s a good thing he stayed by his owner’s side throughout the adventure because he saves Dorothy’s life.
-When she is captured by the Wicked Witch, he sneaks off and fetches Tin Man and the gang to come in and break her loose.
+Toto is famous for being Dorothy’s companion in the film The Wizard of Oz, and it’s a good thing he stayed by his himan’s side throughout the adventure because he saves Dorothy’s life.
+When the Wicked Witch captures her, Toto sneaks off and fetches Tin Man, and the gang to come in and break her loose.

-Underdog was the hero of his own cartoon show, and could often be seen rushing to the aid of his sweetheart, Sweet Polly Purebred.
+Underdog was the hero of his own cartoon show and could often be seen rushing to the aid of his sweetheart, Sweet Polly Purebred.
 He was famous for only speaking in rhymes, like his trademark phrase, “There’s no need to fear, Underdog is here!”

 6. Air Bud

 Buddy is best known for backing up his team at the last minute to win the big game.
-It must feel pretty bad to know that your sports team can replace you with a dog, but it’s probably an even bigger slap in the face to be the losing team.
+As a human player, it must feel pretty bad to know that your sports team can replace you with a dog.
+But it’s probably an even bigger slap in the face to be the losing team.

-Baxter was the adorable, cheese-eating, Spanish-barking pup of Ron Burgundy who managed to survive being kicked off a bridge only to return to his owner’s side in his moment of need.
+Baxter was the adorable, cheese-eating, Spanish-barking pup of Ron Burgundy who managed to survive a fall off a bridge only to return to his owner’s side in his moment of need.
 Thanks to Baxter’s travels and the friends he made, he was able to talk a group of bears out of devouring his human companion.

 Jake the dog is the newest hero pup on the list.
 He’s the companion of Finn the human–one of the last humans on Earth–in the show Adventure Time, and he couldn’t be a better best friend for a boy adventurer.

 10. Rin Tin Tin

 The German Shepherd was brought to America from a World War I battlefield by a soldier.
-He was a talented pup and started getting work in motion pictures before starring in the film Where The North Begins, where he plays a dog raised by wolves who saves a man from certain death.
+He was a talented pup and started getting work in motion pictures before starring in the film Where The North Begins, where he played a dog raised by wolves who saves a man from certain death.